hongzz0618/interview-guide-hr-backend-aws/technical_questions.md

 ---

-### **10. What are the best approaches to resolve the typical timeout problem caused when a Lambda function triggered by API Gateway exceeds 30 seconds while managing large data, resulting in a 504 timeout?**
+### 10. What are the best approaches to resolve the typical timeout problem caused when a Lambda function triggered by API Gateway exceeds 30 seconds while managing large data, resulting in a 504 timeout?

 <details>
 <summary>Click to expand</summary>

-To avoid timeouts with large data in Lambda, use **SQS** or **Step Functions**:
+To avoid timeouts with large data in Lambda, use SQS or Step Functions:

-- **SQS**: Send tasks to an SQS queue for asynchronous processing, avoiding API Gateway timeouts.
+- SQS: Send tasks to an SQS queue for asynchronous processing, avoiding API Gateway timeouts.
-- **Step Functions**: Break the task into smaller steps, allowing multiple Lambdas to process data without hitting time limits.
+- Step Functions: Break the task into smaller steps, allowing multiple Lambdas to process data without hitting time limits.

 Both methods prevent 504 timeouts by handling data processing in the background.